CSCfi/csc-user-guide/docs/support/wn/data-new.md

 ## Technical issues on SD Connect: follow up 2.2.2023

 Files uploaded using the SD Connect automated encryption option between November 2, 2022, and December 20, 2022, might be corrupted.
-This is because during the upload phase, files are split into short segments, and in some cases, due to a technical issue, the correct segment's order has been lost, making the files unreadable.
+During the upload phase files are split into short segments, and in some cases, due to a technical issue, the correct segment's order has been lost, making the files unreadable.
 Therefore, if you have used this function, we advise you to upload a new copy of the files.
-If this is impossible, don't hesitate to contact us at servicedesk@csc.fi.
+If this is not possible, don't hesitate to contact us at servicedesk@csc.fi.
 We will evaluate individual cases to determine if the files can be retrieved.

 Currently, SD Connect automated encryption is supported only for files < 1GB.
 Larger files can be encrypted following this workflow:

 * [Sensitive data encryption and upload for analysis, up to 100 GB](../../data/sensitive-data/sd_connect.md#sensitive-data-encryption-and-upload-for-analysis-up-to-100-gb)